liatrio/autogov-workflows/README.md

    evaluation produces `vsa-FAILED.json`; the FAILED VSA is still attested and uploaded (the record is preserved), and the job then fails and the release is skipped — unless `allow-failed-vsa: true` is set, which keeps the run advisory.
+   The gate is default-deny: it ships only on an explicit `PASSED` result, so any non-PASSED outcome (FAILED, or a missing/unknown VSA) also blocks the release.

 ## Attesting the Workflow Files